digitalcredentials/tls-did/doc/did-method-spec.md

 In this section we describe the four operations each DID method must specify.

-**Note** that in the following mean the Second-Level-Domain and Top-Level-Domain when we use "domain".
+**Note** that in the following we mean the Second-Level-Domain and Top-Level-Domain when we use "domain".
 ### Create

 To create a TLS-DID we deploy a TLS-DID smart contract linked to a domain using the domain's TLS key pair to the Ethereum blockchain and register the contract in the TLS-DID registry smart contract with its TLS-DID method-specific identifier (domain).